 Aug 14 - Vroman's, Pasadena, California, at 7 PM

-Sept 25 - University of Arkansas, Fayetteville, Multicultural Center, Arkansas Union 403, at 3 PM
+Sept 25 - University of Arkansas, Fayetteville, Multicultural Center, Arkansas Union, Room 503, at 12:30 PM

 Sept 26 - Little Rock, Arkansas, Clinton School of Public Service, 1200 Sturgis Hall, noon (red-brick Clinton School building by Heifer International and the Clinton Library).